Masonic+Button is complete.

 before, above: The former plan positioned a bathroom (SE) and bedroom (NW) in opposite corners with window in each.
 Between them, a small kitchen occupied the windowless inboard (NE) corner, and a living room just nine feet wide occupied the bright Southwest corner.

 Our scheme preserves the Southwest position of the living space, combining it this time with the kitchen, and enlarging it to include windows formerly captured by bath and bedroom spaces.
 Bed and bath flank the entry, tucked beneath a ceiling positioned just 7 feet above the finished floor - making room for a small storage attic above.
 Entry through this low and dense composition sets-up a sense of drama at one's arrival in the relatively broad and tall living space.
 Sliding doors and walls allow a modulation of privacy without the wide sweeps and sometimes difficult problem of storing conventional swing-doors in their open positions.

-above: Entry foyer view to kitchen and living space.
-Bedroom door at right.
-Pull-down stair to attic loft at ceiling.
+above: entry view to kitchen and living space. bedroom door at right. pull-down stair to attic loft at ceiling.

 above: Living room view to kitchen.